alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 \operatorname{LogSumExp}(\mathbf{x}) = \ln\left( \sum_i e^{x_i} \right).
 $$

-Who!
+Whoa!
 Exponentials!
 They overflow easily!
 But for some reason statistics and ML textbooks are not trying to convince you not to use it.
 The contrary - they encourage it!
 Why?
 Because our ML packages know how to compute it in a numerically stable manner that is  _not_ by definition.
 The same with polynomials - we compute with polynomials _not_ by definition, but by using carefully designed algorithms.

 # Summary